BigelowLab/obpgcrawler/README.md

 OBPG data is organized by PLATFORM, PRODUCT, YEAR, DAY.
 Data files are stored at the day level.

 + PLATFORM such as MODISA MODIST OCTS SeaWiFS VIIRS
-+ PRODUCT such as L3SMI by I suppose other products such as L2 etc might come along
++ PRODUCT such as L3SMI but I suppose other products such as L2 etc might come along
 + YEAR such as 2002 2003 2004 ...
 2011 2012 2013 2014 2015
 + DAY such as 001 002 003 ...
 360 361

-#### The way good easy way example
+#### Way good easy way examples

+These two examples show how to use the `obpg_query()` function to simply collect  one or more dataset descriptions.

-Q: What is in the most recent offering from platform = MODISA product = L3SMI of 8day 4km chla?
+Q: What are the most recent offerings from MODISA L3SMI's of 8day 4km chla?

-A: Yes, with obpg_query()!
+A: Go gettum with obpg_query()!

 ```R
 library(obpgcrawler)